SachsLab/OpenMER/docs/troubleshooting.md

 The client IP address is 192.168.137.1 on Windows, and Mac and Linux use netmasks: 255.255.255.255 on Mac, and 192.168.137.255 on Linux
 The NSP IP address is 192.168.137.128 and port 51001

+New digital NSPs (Gemini) have different settings and are not fully supported by OpenMER.

 ## DDU numbers changing too fast!

-Version 2 of FHC's DDU returns the depths in um, but the DDUGUI software is expecting numbers in mm.
-I have yet to figure out a reliable way to determine which drive is in use without crashing the serial port.
-The simple solution is to divide the value by 1000.
-For now, the way to do this is to uncomment a line in DDUGUI.py (search for "FHC DDU V2").
+Version 2 of FHC's DDU returns the depths in um, but the DepthGUI software is expecting numbers in mm.
+The DDU version should be automatically detected now.
+If you are still experiencing this issue then update OpenMER.